Teng Ming-Tun: Career

 After completing his military service, Teng worked in advertising art design and real estate agency planning.
-In 1992, he began to delve into pure art research and creation, focusing on oil painting.
-In 1997, he was invited to hold his first solo exhibition at the Fanshi Art Center in Taichung.
-Later, he continued to create and publish works at his home studio in Dali.
-In 2006, he established a studio in the southern district of Taichung City, where he created paintings and taught students.
-He began to record the creative process with videos and published them online for appreciation and research.
-The studio moved back to Dali, Taichung in 2017.In 2019, he began to create a series of abstract paintings, and in 2021, he began to promote the exhibition of the first chapter of ink and wash cursive paintings.
+In 1992, he began to focus on fine art research and practice, especially in oil painting.
+In 1997, he was invited to hold his first solo exhibition at the Fanshi Art Center in Taichung City.
+He later continued to create and publish artworks at his home studio in Dali, Taichung.
+In 2006, Teng established a studio in the southern district of Taichung City, where he continued creating paintings and started teaching students.
+During this period, he began documenting his creative process through video recordings, which were later published online for educational and research purposes.
+Teng relocated his studio back to Dali in 2017.
+In 2019, Teng began creating a series of abstract paintings, followed in 2021 by the promotion and exhibition of the first chapter of his ink and wash cursive paintings.

-From 1992 to 2008, Teng mainly studied landscapes, either realistic or freehand.
-Influenced by French Impressionism, he was good at expressing light and color.
-He was deeply influenced by Claude Monet.
-In addition to depicting landscapes, he also tried to use Impressionist brushwork and colors to express the East.
-He painted characters such as Guanyin, Vajrapani, Vajrayakṣa, Zhong Kui in a fusion of Chinese and Western styles.
-Later, he incorporated Fauvism into semi-abstract paintings, similar to Liao Chi-chun's style.
-In 1995, he visited Jiufen and was deeply moved.
-Later, he used Impressionism combined with the style and techniques of Fauvism to complete the work Jiufen Spring 50F.
+From 1992 to 2008, Teng mainly studied landscape painting, both in realistic or freehand technique.
+His artistic style during this period was influenced by French Impressionism, particularly in its representation on light and color in which Teng showed considerable skill, and by the work of Claude Monet.
+In addition to landscape projects, Teng also experimented with Impressionist brushwork and colors in combination with themes associated with Eastern culture.
+His paintings featured characters such as Guanyin, Vajrapani, Vajrayakṣa, Zhong Kui represented through a fusion of Chinese and Western stylistic elements.
+In later developments, he incorporated Fauvism into semi-abstract paintings, in a comparable style to Liao Chi-chun's.
+Following a visit to Jiufen in 1995, which became a source of artistic inspiration, he combined Impressionist and Fauvist techniques to complete the piece Jiufen Spring 50F.